jhudsl/tidyversecourse/docs/05-prediction.md

 3. Using the role: `all_predictors()`, `all_outcomes()`, `has_role()`
 4. Using the name - use the actual name of the variable/variables of interest

-Let's try adding a pre-processing step to our recipe.
+Let's try adding a preprocessing step to our recipe.

 We might want to potentially one hot encode some of our categorical variables so that they can be used with certain algorithms like a linear regression require numeric predictors.